-The ERROR.TYPE Function is categorized as an Information function.
+The ERROR.TYPE Function is categorized as an Excel Information function.
 The function returns a number that corresponds to a specific error value.
 If there is no error, it will return #N/A.

-While doing financial analysis, we can use this to test a specific error value.
+While doing financial analysis, we can use this to test for a specific error value.
 Also, we can use ERROR.TYPE to display a customized error message.
 This can be done using the IF function.
 The IF function can be used to test for an error value and return a text string, such as a message, instead of the error value.

-Error_value (required argument) – It is the error value for whom we wish to find the identifying number.
+Error_value (required argument) – This is the error value for whom we wish to find the identifying number.
 Though error_val can be the actual error value, it will usually be a reference to a cell containing a formula that we want to test.

 The numbers provided by Excel: